 Finding the evidence

-The investigation and fact-finding alliance is called the 5AM Coalition, in a nod to the time on February 24 when life in was upended by the sound of Russian missile strikes across the capital Kyiv.
+The investigation and fact-finding alliance is called the 5AM Coalition, in a nod to the time on February 24 when life in Ukraine was upended by the sound of Russian missile strikes across the capital Kyiv.

 Working closely with prosecutors, group members have been poring over about 750 cases, gathering testimony, and archiving videos and photos from social media.